PURPLE-ORCA/PROXAM/docs/database_schema.md

 # Documentation: Core Database Schema

 This document provides a high-level overview of the core database relationships in the PROXAM application.
-It is not an exhaustive list of every column but is intended to show how the main entities interact.

 ## Entity-Relationship Diagram (ERD)